-In 2019 the shareholders of the Company increased its share capital by AMD 500,000 thousand.
+In 2020 the Company has not increased its share capital (2019: increased by AMD 500,000 thousand).

 The share capital of the Company was contributed by the shareholders in Armenian Drams and they are entitled to dividends and any capital distribution in Armenian Drams.